When Medicare Won't Pay for Nursing Home Care

 It is possible to purchase long-term care (LTC) insurance to help pay for nursing home care.
 These insurance plans are used to pay for around 10% of nursing home expenses in the United States.

 LTC insurance can be helpful if you need care, but premiums tend to be expensive and out of range for many people.
-These premiums tend to get higher the older you get, especially if your health is on the decline.
+These premiums usually get higher the older you get, especially if your health is on the decline.
 Individuals over 65 years old and who have chronic medical problems could see monthly premiums in the thousands of dollars.
-Insurance companies can also deny coverage based on pre-existing conditions.

-Long-term care insurance pays out when you have a triggering event that requires nursing home or long-term home health care.
 Those payouts can be put towards care-specific services, but the amount will be based on your specific LTC insurance plan.
 They may or may not cover the full cost of care, and the payouts may only last a certain length of time.

 Other Options to Pay for Care

 • At-home care may be an option if it is safe for you to continue living in your home and/or you have a support network that can help ensure your well-being.
 Medicare does pay for certain home health therapies and services such as physical therapy, home health aide, and medical equipment.
 These services could help make it possible for you to continue to live independently.
+The at-home care covered by Medicare must be medical care, rather than custodial care.
+Custodial care can be covered in conjunction with skilled medical care, but Medicare will not pay for at-home custodial care on its own.

 • Non-profit care is available in some places.
 These facilities provide physical therapy and other services to people who qualify.
 Some disease-specific foundations may also offer financial assistance if you need care but can't afford it.